Alex Paulsen

-Alexander Noah Paulsen (born 4 July 2002) is a New Zealand professional footballer who plays as a goalkeeper for Ekstraklasa club Lechia Gdańsk, on loan from Bournemouth, and the New Zealand national team.
+Alexander Noah Paulsen (born 4 July 2002) is a New Zealand professional footballer who plays as a keeper for club Motherwell, on loan from English club Bournemouth and the New Zealand national team.

-Born in Auckland, Paulsen joined the Wellington Phoenix in 2018.
-Initially playing for their reserve team, Paulsen signed his first professional deal in September 2021 and largely served as second-choice goalkeeper.
-Following a standout debut season as starting goalkeeper, Paulsen signed for Bournemouth in June 2024.
+Born in Auckland, Paulsen joined the academy of Wellington Phoenic FC in 2018 and signed his first professional contract in September 2021.
+After establishing himself as the club’s first-choice goalkeeper, he signed for Bournemouth in June 2024.
+He was subsequently loaned to sister club Auckland FC for their inaugural A-League Men season and won the Premiership with them, before joining Lechia Gdańsk on loan for the 2025–26 campaign.
+In July 2026, Paulsen was loaned to Scottish side Motherwell.
 Paulsen represented New Zealand at the 2020 and 2024 Olympics.
+He also featured in the New Zealand squad at the 2026 FIFA World Cup.

 Early life

 Paulsen was born in Auckland to a South African father and Namibian mother.
 He played futsal throughout his childhood, and only committed to playing football as a goalkeeper at the age of 13 after beginning as an outfielder.
 Paulsen initially played in the youth ranks of Eastern Suburbs and then Onehunga Sports under the tutelage of noted youth development coach Hiroshi Miyazawa.
 In 2018, aged 15, Paulsen moved to Wellington to join the Wellington Phoenix academy through their affiliation with Onehunga Sports, following in the footsteps of fellow graduates Sarpreet Singh and Max Mata.